Steven Gleiser - November 5, 2018

 Buying Bitcoin is probably the most popular way of acquiring this revolutionary digital asset nowadays.
 After the mining boom brought the ASIC miners to the market and the faucets started giving less coins out, only people who get paid in Bitcoin and those who buy Bitcoin directly, can acquire the coveted asset without incurring in major investments.
 Fortunately for those who still get paid in fiat, buying Bitcoin has become easier as the digital asset keeps on gaining traction.

 There are various services and exchanges that offer to sell Bitcoin for fiat funds.
-Among the most popular are the Bitcoin ATMs and the big exchanges like Coinbase, Gemini and Cubits.
+Among the most popular are the Bitcoin ATMs and the big exchanges like Coinbase and Gemini.
 There are also local exchanges like Bitso in Mexico and even P2P platforms like the famous LocalBitcoins.com.
 Each has advantages and disadvantages that we will explore to help you understand how to buy Bitcoin.

 Probably the easiest way to buy Bitcoin is at an exchange that offers fiat deposits.
 These exchanges however have some limitations.
 Since they deal with fiat funds, they must be regulated so they respond to local legal requirements.
 Therefore, users seeking to buy Bitcoin at one of these exchanges must be ready to face the following:

 The convenience of buying Bitcoin at an exchange comes at the cost of being identified and having the coins you purchase tied to that KYC process.
 Nevertheless, they are safe – as long as you use well-established exchanges – and fees are generally low.